 Decision-making depends on the results shown on the reporting page.

-If the results are clear-cut and quickly reveal overperformance (i.e. gain probability over 95% and a limited confidence interval), you can stop your test and run the changes in production to quickly benefit from these gains; as long as the 14-day rule is complied with.
+If the results are clear-cut and quickly reveal overperformance (i.e. gain probability over 95% and a positive confidence interval), you can stop your test and run the changes in production to quickly benefit from these gains; as long as the 14-day rule is complied with.

 If the results are less clear-cut, i.e. the interval is wide, you can decide to wait until you have gathered more information before fine-tuning your decision while taking the costs of implementing the changes into account.